 Millions of people use Google Maps daily to help them get to tricky destinations in areas they’re unfamiliar with.

-However, very few things in life are perfect, and an over-dependence on Google Maps led one woman on a traumatic journey that ended up with her being hit by a motorcyclist.
+An over-dependence on Google Maps led one woman on a traumatic journey that ended up with her being hit by a motorcyclist.

-READ MORE: THE MAN WHO SUED BANK OF AMERICA FOR MORE MONEY THAN THERE IS IN THE WORLD -AND GOT NOTHING
+READ MORE: THE MAN WHO SUED BANK OF AMERICA FOR MORE MONEY THAN THERE IS IN THE WORLD

-The woman was Lauren Rosenberg of Utah, who then launched a lawsuit against Google after the incident in 2010.
+The woman was Lauren Rosenberg of Utah, who launched a lawsuit against Google after the incident in 2010.

-She downloaded Google directions onto her Blackberry from one part of Park City to the other and followed the route.
+She downloaded Google Directions onto her Blackberry from one part of Park City to the other and followed the route.

 However, the map guided her onto the Utah State Route 224 – a major road with no sidewalks.